 Now is the time time to slow down, celebrate how far you have come, and practice gratitude for the life and gifts you experience every day.
 Jera may also signify a pregnancy or marriage.

 Welcome these changes without fear or uncertainty, as it is just a natural cycle that everyone goes through.
-Removing the parts and circumstances in their life that no longer support or benefit who you are today.
+We must remove the parts and circumstances in our lives that no longer support or benefit who we are today.

 Eihwaz also symbolizes the yew tree, or world tree, which has a similar story as the mythical Phoenix creature.
 This represents spiritual exploration and even the possibility of adventure outside of our material world.